Philippa Pearce

-Ann Philippa Pearce OBE (22 January 1920 – 21 December 2006) was an English author of children's books.
-Best known of them is the time-slip novel Tom's Midnight Garden, which won the 1958 Carnegie Medal from the Library Association, as the year's outstanding children's book by a British subject.
+Ann Philippa Pearce OBE FRSL (22 January 1920 – 21 December 2006) was an English author of children's books.
+Best known of those books is the time-slip novel Tom's Midnight Garden, which won the 1958 Carnegie Medal from the Library Association, as the year's outstanding children's book by a British subject.
 Pearce was a commended runner-up for the Medal a further four times.

 Early life

-Philippa Pearce was the youngest of four children of a flour miller and corn merchant, Ernest Alexander Pearce, and his wife Gertrude Alice née Ramsden, who lived at the Mill House by the River Cam in the village of Great Shelford, Cambridgeshire, where she was brought up.
+Ann Philippa Pearce was the youngest of four children of a flour miller and corn merchant, Ernest Alexander Pearce, and his wife Gertrude Alice née Ramsden, who lived at the Mill House by the River Cam in the village of Great Shelford, Cambridgeshire, where she was brought up.
 She started school only at the age of eight because of illness, then she went on to attend the Perse School for Girls in Cambridge and win a scholarship to Girton College, Cambridge to read English and History.

 After gaining her degree, Pearce moved to London, where she found work as a civil servant.
 Later she wrote and produced schools' radio programmes for the BBC, where she remained for 13 years.
 She was a children's editor at the Oxford University Press from 1958 to 1960 and at the André Deutsch publishing firm from 1960 to 1967.